 (1) If water or sewer lines are to be connected to the Town systems, all materials used, including pipe and fittings, shall be manufactured by firms and be models thereof approved by the Department of Public Works.

-(2) All construction without limitation including trenches, excavations, the backfilling thereof and subsurface masonry shall be performed according to standards approved by the Department of Public Works.
+(2) All construction, without limitation, including trenches, excavations, the backfilling thereof and subsurface masonry, shall be performed according to standards approved by the Department of Public Works.

 (3) Any such subsurface work shall be performed before the gravel surface or pavement is laid.